esumbar/passphrase/README.md

 ### Future enhancements
-In order to make passphrases more acceptable as passwords, a feature could be added to the library to capitalize a random letter, replace a random alphabetic character with a numeric character (if one does not already exist), and mix in a special character, like "`$`" or "`%`" etc. The command-line option could be called `--passwordize|-p`.
+In order to make passphrases more acceptable as passwords, a feature could be added to the library to upcase a random letter, replace a random alphabetic character with a numeric character (if one does not already exist), and mix in a special character, like "`$`" or "`%`" etc. The command-line option could be called `--passwordize|-p`.

 ## Changelog
 See {file:CHANGELOG.md} for a list of changes.